 What is Offline SEO?

-As the name suggests, offline SEO doesn't take place on your website and actually may not even take on the Internet at all.
+As the name suggests, offline SEO doesn't take place on your website and actually may not even take place on the Internet at all.
 Offline SEO (also referred to as offsite SEO) is defined as any tactic you conduct outside of your website to drive traffic back to your site.

-If you post a blog about a recent advancement in your industry to your own business' website, that would be an example of online SEO.
+If you post a blog about recent advancements in your industry to your own business' website, that would be an example of online SEO.
 If you post a blog about industry advancements as a “guest contributor" to a popular industry blog and that guest blog is linked to your website, that would be an example of offline SEO.

 Inbound links can make a huge impact on offline SEO.
 These natural links from relevant websites act as a vote of confidence that search engines should trust your website and see it as authoritative.

 Another example of offline SEO is throwing an event in your business' physical location that ties in your website, such as allowing attendees to download a free coupon or take advantage of some other mixed media promotion.
-You're suddenly increasing the flow of traffic to your website, making an impact on your search ranking at the same time.
+You're suddenly increasing the flow of traffic to your website, making an impact on your search rankings at the same time.

 How to Do Online and Offline Search Engine Optimization

-Search Engine Optimization (SEO) is never a one-and-done tactic.
+Search engine optimization (SEO) is never a one-and-done tactic.
 It’s a continual and consistent process involving many tactics.
 It’s website design, development, content, links, offsite influencers and more.

 The best approach to SEO is strategic and holistic.
 It should be seen as an ongoing strategic process that’s part of your digital marketing program and tied to company goals and ROI.

 Here are some of the best SEO tactics used today: